-An army which has fought many battles will likely know far more about how to engage in battle and thus about tactics than an army which has never fought at all.
+An army which has fought many battles will likely know far more about how to engage in battle, and thus about tactics, than an army which has never fought at all.
 Of course this doesn't mean a fresh army won't be able to use advanced tactics, a leader with a keen eye for tactics might still be able to come up with clever ways to defeat the enemy.
-However, an experienced army will not only be better at executing certain tactics, especially more complicated ones, but they will likely also have more faith in the leaders and their decisions.
+However, an experienced army will not only be better at executing certain tactics, especially more complicated ones, but they will likely also have more faith in their leaders and their decisions.

-Other than that it's really difficult to create original tactics, not only does it depend on the units your army has, the enemy has, the type of terrain, weather, weapon types, available siege engines, available troops, troop experience, leader experience, troop confidence, morale and far more, it also depends on how good of a tactician you yourself are.
-You may have the perfect army, but if you're not a great tactician yourself it'll be very difficult to write them for your story.
-The best thing you can do is do research and not just into armies which are similar to you.
-There's a wealth of knowledge on the internet about tactics, both tactics we use today and those used by leaders throughout history, if nothing else you can replicate and slightly alter battles from history to your own universe, but I'm sure doing the research will give you plenty of inspiration to at least take bits and pieces from various battles and applying them to your own.
+Other than that it's really difficult to create original tactics, not only does it depend on the units your army has, the enemy has, the type of terrain, weather, weapon types, available siege engines, available troops, troop experience, leader experience, troop confidence, morale, and far more, it also depends on how good of a tactician you yourself are.
+You may have the perfect army, but if you're not a great tactician yourself, it'll be very difficult to write them for your story.
+The best thing you can do is do research, and not just into armies which are similar to you.
+There's a wealth of knowledge on the internet about tactics, both tactics we use today and those used by leaders throughout history.
+If nothing else, you can replicate and slightly alter battles from history to your own universe, but I'm sure doing the research will give you plenty of inspiration to at least take bits and pieces from various battles, and applying them to your own as well.

-I'm sure many of you are tempted to add various special forces to your army, which is perfectly fine and a realistic thing to do, but it's important to consider what special forces require, which is training, or in other words experience.
+I'm sure some of you are tempted to add various special forces to your army, which is perfectly fine, and a realistic thing to do, but it's important to consider what special forces require, which is training, or in other words experience.

 In terms of keeping an army realistic you won't have to worry all that much about armor and weaponry, but there are some things you may wish to consider.
 One is the cost of manufacturing the armor.
 In a fantasy setting you could easily explain those through various means, but in a more realistic story this could play an important factor.

-The simpler the armor the less it'll cost to create, so while you may have an intimidating armor design in mind with metallic masks, decorated breastplates or gilded decorations, these designs aren't very realistic for an army supported by very little.
-When armor needs to be created at a fast rate in large numbers to support an increase in army size you'll also want to stick to basic designs.
+The simpler the armor the less it'll cost to create, so while you may have an intimidating armor design in mind with metallic masks, decorated breastplates, or gilded decorations, these designs aren't very realistic for an army supported by very little.
+When armor needs to be created at a fast rate, and in large numbers to support an increase in army size, you'll also want to stick to basic, easy to craft designs.